Hypopituitarism is a rare condition in which the pituitary gland doesn't make one or more hormones or doesn't make enough hormones.

-The pituitary gland and the hypothalamus are located within the brain and control hormone production.
+The pituitary gland and the hypothalamus are in the brain.
+They control hormone production.

-The endocrine system includes the pituitary gland, thyroid gland, parathyroid glands, adrenal glands, pancreas, ovaries (in females) and testicles (in males).
+The endocrine system is made up of glands and organs that make hormones.
+The endocrine system includes the pituitary gland, thyroid gland, parathyroid glands, adrenal glands, pancreas, ovaries and testicles.

 Growth hormone (GH) deficiency

-- Muscle weakness
+- Muscle weakness.

-- Changes in body fat composition
+- Changes in body fat.

-- Lack of ambition
+- Lack of social contacts.

 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) deficiency

-Women may also have symptoms such as:
+Some people might have symptoms such as:

-- Hot flashes
+- Hot flashes.

-- Irregular or no periods
+- Irregular periods or no periods.

-- Loss of pubic hair
+- Loss of pubic hair.

-- Decreased facial or body hair
+- Decreased facial or body hair.

-- Mood changes
+- Mood changes.

 Thyroid-stimulating hormone (TSH) deficiency

-- Weight gain
+- Weight gain.

-- Dry skin
+- Dry skin.

 Adrenocorticotropic hormone (ACTH) deficiency

-- Severe fatigue
+- Severe tiredness.

-- Nausea, vomiting or abdominal pain
+- Nausea, vomiting or abdominal pain.

 Anti-diuretic hormone (ADH) deficiency

-- Extreme thirst
+- Extreme thirst.

 When to see a doctor

-- Infections of the brain, such as meningitis, or infections that can spread to the brain, such as tuberculosis or syphilis
+- Infections of the brain, such as meningitis, or infections that can spread to the brain, such as tuberculosis or syphilis.

-In some cases, the cause of hypopituitarism is unknown.
+Sometimes, the cause of hypopituitarism isn't known.

 Most people with hypopituitarism don't have any factors that put them at higher risk of developing the condition.
 But the following may raise the risk of developing hypopituitarism: